MicrosoftDocs/dynamics365smb-docs/business-central/ui-manage-report-layouts.md

 ![Shows the an example of an Excel layout.](media/excel-layout.png)

 ## Built-in and custom report layouts

 [!INCLUDE[prod_short](includes/prod_short.md)] includes several built-in layouts.
 Built-in layouts are predefined layouts that are designed for specific reports. [!INCLUDE[prod_short](includes/prod_short.md)] reports will have a built-in layout as either an RDLC report layout, Word report layout, or in some cases both.
 You cannot modify a built-in report layout from [!INCLUDE[prod_short](includes/prod_short.md)] but you use them as a starting point for building your own custom report layouts.

 Custom layouts are report layouts that you design to change the appearance of a report.
 You typically create a custom layout based on a built-in layout, but you can create them from scratch or from a copy of an existing custom layout.
 Custom layouts enable you to have multiple layouts for the same report, which you switch among as needed.
 For example, you can have different layouts for each [!INCLUDE[prod_short](includes/prod_short.md)] company, or you can have different layouts for the same company for specific occasions or events, like a special campaign or holiday season.

-## Deciding whether to use a Word or RDLC report layout
+## Deciding on the layout type

-A report layout can be based on either a Word document or RDLC file.
-Deciding on whether to use a Word report layout or RDLC report layout type will depend on how you want the generated report to look and your knowledge of Word and SQL Server Report Builder.
+Deciding on whether to use a Word, Excel, or RDLC layout type will depend on how you want the generated report to look and your knowledge of tools for creating the layouts, like Word, Excel, and SQL Server Report Builder.

 The general design concepts for Word and RDLC layouts are very similar.
 However each type has certain design features that affect how the generated report appears in [!INCLUDE[prod_short](includes/prod_short.md)].
 This means that the same report might look different when using the Word report layout compared to the RDLC report layout.

 The process for setting up Word report layouts and RDLC report layouts on reports is the same.
 The main difference is in the way you modify the layouts.
 Word report layouts are typically easier to create and modify than RDLC report layouts because you can use Word.
 RDLC report layouts are modified by using SQL Server Report builder which targets more advanced users.

+Not all reports and document have a dataset that is optimized to to use an Excel layout.
+For example, aggregations and complex calculations work best for RDLC or Word layout.
+The same is for documents.

 For information on how to change which layout to use, see [Change the Current Report Layout](ui-how-change-layout-currently-used-report.md).